Find out how Gérard developed players and learners through an overview of his coaching methodology.

 Gérard offers free downloads for coaches to use in there everyday environment.

-Advanced Decision Making Strategies, enthusing players to make decisions and solve problems
+Advanced Decision Making Strategies, enthusing players to make decisions and solve problems by becoming more adaptable

 This helps to shape how Gérard works with players and teams, as each activity is designed to offer players;